MicrosoftDocs/visualstudio-docs/docs/modeling/add-custom-architecture-validation-to-layer-diagrams.md

  When the user selects the **Validate Architecture** command on a dependency diagram, the standard validation method is invoked, followed by any validation extensions that have been installed.

 > [!NOTE]
->  Validation in a dependency diagram is not the same as validation in UML diagrams.
-In a dependency diagram, the main purpose is to compare the diagram with the program code in other parts of the solution.
+>  In a dependency diagram, the main purpose of validation is to compare the diagram with the program code in other parts of the solution.

  You can package your layer validation extension into a Visual Studio Integration Extension (VSIX), which you can distribute to other Visual Studio users.
 You can either place your validator in a VSIX by itself, or you can combine it in the same VSIX as other extensions.
 You should write the code of the validator in its own Visual Studio project, not in the same project as other extensions.